pyweber/pyweber/docs/template.md

 4. **Update the UI**: Always call `e.update()` after making changes to ensure the UI is refreshed
 5. **Reuse Components**: Create reusable template components for common UI elements
 6. **Validate Input**: Always validate user input before processing
+7. **Use Dynamic Templates**: Leverage the new dynamic template feature for cleaner code (new in 0.8.4)
+8. **Handle Comments Properly**: Use the new comment tag for adding comments to your templates (new in 0.8.4)

 ## Next Steps